Search

 A series of strikes hit several areas of southern Lebanon on Monday, targeting in quick succession the immediate outskirts of Sour at Burj al-Shemali, Hosh and Maashouq, as well as Zrarieh, Khreibeh and Khirbet al-Doueir, killing one person in Khreibeh, according to our correspondent in the South.

-Hezbollah also said it fired a rocket salvo at 5:20 a.m. against Israeli soldiers and vehicles near Beit Yahoun, in the Bint Jbeil district.
-That barrage may have been responsible for projectiles that landed in the neighboring village of Ain Ibl.
+Hezbollah also said it fired a rocket salvo at 5:20 a.m. at Israeli soldiers and vehicles near Beit Yahoun, in the Bint Jbeil district.
+That barrage may have been responsible for projectiles landing in the neighboring village of Ain Ibl.
 Eight rockets fired from Lebanon, allegedly by Hezbollah, landed in the still-inhabited Christian border village, deputy municipal council head Tony Farah and another resident told L’Orient-Le Jour.

 "We struck [the southern suburb of Beirut] in response to Hezbollah's incessant fire on northern communities" in Israel, said Brig.
 Gen. Effie Defrin.
 The army "will continue its operations throughout Lebanon and intensify its strikes against the terrorist organization Hezbollah," he added.
 "We will not allow further fire targeting Israeli citizens."
 According to Israel's Channel 12, citing a military official, the Israeli army will conduct "intense" bombardments in southern Lebanon "over the coming days."

-BEIRUT— Although the Israeli army announced on Monday afternoon that it was halting its attacks against Iran, which had begun the previous day, after less than 24 hours of clashes between the two countries, it nevertheless pledged to strike southern Lebanon “intensely.”
+BEIRUT— Although the Israeli army announced on Monday afternoon that it was halting its attacks against Iran, following less than 24 hours of clashes between the two countries, it nevertheless pledged to strike southern Lebanon “intensely.”
 It later followed through on that threat, after several hours of a relative slowdown in its strikes.A series of strikes hit several areas of southern Lebanon on Monday, targeting in quick succession the immediate outskirts of Sour at Burj al-Shemali, Hosh and Maashouq, as well as Zrarieh, Khreibeh and Khirbet al-Doueir, killing one person in Khreibeh, according to our correspondent in the South.
-Read more The Qaraoun Dam, a vital infrastructure threatened by war The bombardments were accompanied by artillery shelling of several areas, notably in the Nabatieh...
+Read more Qaraoun Dam: A vital infrastructure threatened by war Three killed in drone strike in Sour Late in the afternoon, two Israeli drone strikes on a vehicle traveling in the city of Sour...